harveyt/moysetutoring/content/post/Jack.md

 The trial was mercifully short: after an initial refusal to face the consequences of her terrible actions, Jill had been persuaded to plead guilty, and was now banged up in HMP Downview.
 She has contacted Jack via his solicitor and asked if Nell can visit.
-No. No she can't.
+No she can't.
+Absolutely not.
 Jack won't countenance it.
 Nell is terrified of her mother, with good reason, and there is no way that Jack will expose his daughter to any more harm.
 "Over my dead body", he mutters to himself.
 No three-year-old should have to experience the anguish that Nell has endured.
 At least the press interest has abated, moved on to their next salacious story, to their next grieving family splashed all over the tabloids.